gubrus50/Minecraft-Development-Tools-Classic/README.md

 ## WHAT IS Minecraft-DT?
-Minecraft-DT is a simple launcher for special development tools ([``download section``](https://github.com/gubrus50/Minecraft-Development-Tools/blob/master/README.md#downloads)).
+Minecraft-DT is a simple launcher for special development tools. [``check download section``](https://github.com/gubrus50/Minecraft-Development-Tools/blob/master/README.md#downloads).
 Those tools are providing the user with some editors that can save their time.
-Example tool: check [``Command Creation Generator``](https://github.com/gubrus50/Minecraft-Development-Tools/releases/tag/Command-Creation-Generator-v0.1.2)
+Example tool: [``Command Creation Generator``](https://github.com/gubrus50/Minecraft-Development-Tools/releases/tag/Command-Creation-Generator-v0.1.2)

 > <b>News</b> about the application can be found at **[Minecraft-Development-Tools/releases](https://github.com/gubrus50/Minecraft-Development-Tools/releases)**

 <img src="https://github.com/gubrus50/Minecraft-Development-Tools/blob/master/app/images/Minecraft-DT.png"/>

-## WHAT IS Command Creation?
-Command creation is a smart container that stores many [``command blocks``](https://minecraft.gamepedia.com/Command_Block).
-Most of the modern command creations usually contain a user friendly interface that allows the user to toggle "On" and/or "Off" the commands that are within the container.
-Once activated, those command blocks will run a series of complex algorithm.
-<br /><br />
-Command creations are usually summoned by one or more command blocks.
-They are found to be useful as they can be easilly and quickly exported to the world.
-This means that you don't have to download a complete new world or a schematic to use them.

 ---